NovaliX-Dev/custom_attrs/README.md

 ### Optional components

 You can set the visibility of the attribute.
-This will change the visibility of the getter function.
+This will change the bility of the getter function.

 ```rust
 #[attr(pub name: u32)]
 enum Enum {}
 ```

-By default, each attribute declared require a value to be set for each variant.
+By default, each attribute declared require a value to be set for  variant.
-If this requirement is not set, this library will produce an error.
+If this requirement is not set, this library will produce an r.

-You can disable this behavior by making it optional, by writing the type into an `Option`, or by adding a default value behind the attribute declaration.
+You can disable this behavior by making it optional, by writing type into an `Option`, or by adding a default value behind the ibute declaration.
 See the example below.

 ```rust
 #[attr(name: Option<u32>)]